 Will the school be safe during construction?

 Yes, the school will be safe during construction.
 The safety of our students, teachers and staff is our number one priority.
 We expect the construction company to adhere to the highest safety standards while working on the campus of Bartlett High School.
-We will work with the contractor to ensure they are operating in the safest, least disruptive manner when students, teachers and parents are present.
+We are working with the contractor to ensure they are operating in the safest, least disruptive manner when students, teachers and parents are present.

 How long will construction take?